Palestinian held by Israel ends hunger strike after 103 days | Law-Order

 Palestinian held by Israel ends hunger strike after 103 days

 But after receiving what it called "a firm commitment (by Israel) not to renew his administrative detention ...
-Maher Al-Akhras decided to end his hunger strike starting today, Friday Nov.
+Maher Al-Akhras decided to end his hunger strike starting today, Friday, Nov.
 6", the Palestinian Prisoners Club, which works on behalf of prisoners, said in a statement.
-"He will spend the remaining period until his release receiving treatment in the hospital," the statement added.
+Akhras will remain in a hospital in Israel until the end of his detention, said the Israeli security official, who spoke on condition of anonymity.

 There are around 5,000 Palestinians in Israeli jails, 350 of them under administrative detention, Palestinian officials said.
 Israeli officials say detention without trial is sometimes necessary to protect the identities of undercover operatives.